Foxtrot (album): Critical reception

+In 2023, Sean Murphy of PopMatters included the album in his list of the best progressive rock albums of the "classic era".
+He wrote that the album is "where Peter Gabriel made his play for the whackiest and most wonderful frontman in the crowded prog circus."
+According to him, "Supper's Ready" is considered by many fans to be the "ultimate Genesis song, if not the apotheosis of progressive rock."

 Reissues

 Foxtrot was re-released in 1994 as a digitally remastered CD issued by Virgin.
 As part of the band's box set Genesis 1970–1975 released in 2008, Foxtrot was reissued as a hybrid CD/Super Audio CD with a new stereo and 5.1 surround sound mix with a DVD of previously unreleased bonus material.
 The reissue includes sleeve notes written by Queen drummer Roger Taylor.
+Later in 2014, Foxtrot was reissued on a remastered 180 gram LP and remastered CD by Rhino Records, Atlantic Records, and Charisma Records.